clusterpedia-io/website/content/en/docs/installation/kubectl-apply.md

 **If you uses existing storage component, refer to [Configure Storage Layer](../configuration/configure-internalstorage) to set the storage component into `Default Storage Layer`**

-> Run the following code in the clusterpedia root directory
+> Run the following cmd in the clusterpedia root directory
 ```bash
 # Deploy crds
 kubectl apply -f ./deploy/crds